-Mavic Mini is the perfect name for DJI's latest drone.
-Just like its larger Mavic siblings, it's collapsible, with arms that unfurl to transform it in a couple of spring-loaded maneuvers.
+Just like its larger Mavic siblings, the Mavic Mini is collapsible, with arms that unfurl to transform it in a couple of spring-loaded maneuvers.

 When it comes to looks, this is a DJI product through and through.
-The color scheme is gray and dark gray, just like the Osmo Action and Osmo Mobile 3, and its front is adorned with a pair of 'eyes', nuzzled under a flat, beveled, angry-looking top-side.
-It's one of the better-looking drones we’ve seen.
+The color scheme is gray and dark gray, just like the DJI Osmo Action and DJI OM 4, and its front is adorned with a pair of 'eyes', nuzzled under a flat, beveled, angry-looking top-side.
+It's still one of the better-looking drones we’ve seen.

 On the front of the Mavic Mini is the 3-axis stabilized camera.
 Out of the box, it's shielded by a camera guard, which is removable when you come to fly it.
 On the back are an exposed microSD card slot, and a micro USB port for charging.
 Above these is the battery flap.
 Compared to the Parrot Anafi, whose SD card slot is tucked away under the battery, DJI's design is much more convenient for frequent storage-swappers.

-The Mini isn’t crash-proof, however; there are no obstacle avoidance sensors on its sides, front or back, as found on the Mavic Air.
+The Mini isn’t crash-proof, though; there are no obstacle avoidance sensors on its sides, front or back, as found on the DJI Mavic Air 2.
 That said, there are a couple of sensors at the base to enable smooth landings, along with a battery meter, and a light, so that you can keep tabs on your drone in the air and keep it in line of sight, even at night.

 The Mavic Mini's arms are relatively slender, and we actually cracked one of ours with a 1.8-meter drop – while it still works perfectly, that's something that wouldn't have happened had the safety guards been affixed.
 If you’re a newbie, anticipate flying indoors, or know you’ll be flying in strong winds, it’s worth picking up the Fly More bundle to get the 360-degree propellor guard.